zenobius/laradock-bedrock/.github/README.md

        git clone https://github.com/lukasbesch/laradock-bedrock.git docker

 2. (Optional) Copy the `env-example` to `.env` in your docker folder.
 Checkout its options and adjust them as needed.
+3. In your project's `.env file Set the `DB_HOST` constant to the corresponding container `mariadb` or `mysql`

+       DB_HOST=mariadb
-3. Start the containers
+4. Start the containers

        ./laradock.sh up
-4. Install Composer Packages
+5. Install Composer Packages

        ./laradock.sh -- composer install

-Your site should be available at `https://localhost`.
+Your site should be available at [http://localhost](http://localhost).

 You could also use dnsmasq on your local machine to route all traffic with the TLD *.docker to localhost.
-Now you are able to give each of your sites a custom hostname such as `mysite.docker`.
+Now you are able to give each of your sites a custom hostname such as [http://mysite.docker](http://mysite.docker).
 This is very convenient for the use with password managers.

 ## Documentation
 Please checkout the official docs: https://github.com/laradock/laradock